Deep Quadratic Hedging: Local risk minimisation

 \end{prop}

 \begin{proof} The result follows from the representation of the value process of the linear BSDE \eqref{eq:localriskX} as a conditional expectation. \end{proof}

-\begin{oss} It is interesting to compare the pricing approach implicit in the two techniques we are considering: local risk minimization and mean-variance hedging imply two different choices for the pricing measure.
-In the mean-variance hedging approach we see that both the Brownian motions $W$ and $B$ are transformed by the Girsanov change of measure which depends on the solution of the stochastic Riccati equation because of \eqref{eq:GirsanovKernelB}.
+\begin{oss} It is interesting to compare the pricing approaches that are implicit in the two techniques considered: mean-variance hedging and local risk minimization imply indeed two different choices for the pricing measure.
+We see that in the mean-variance hedging approach both Brownian motions $W$ and $B$ are transformed by the Girsanov change of measure which depends on the solution of the stochastic Riccati equation because of \eqref{eq:GirsanovKernelB}.
 In the local risk minimization approach only the Brownian motion $W$ is transformed: the only requirement on the measure is that $\tilde{S}$ is a martingale, hence the name \textit{minimal martingale measure}. \end{oss}